Chibgatullahminhaz/Chibgatullahminhaz/README.md

 - 🔭 I’m currently working on learning new skills
-- 🌱 I’m currently learning Java, JavaScript, Pyhton
+- 🌱 I’m currently learning Java, JavaScript,TypeScript, Pyhton
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with on yout project